tsirekidze22/bank-accounts-task/README.md

 ## Project Overview

+This project is implemented as a **frontend-only application** to demonstrate my skills and expertise in frontend development.
+As I am applying for a **frontend developer position**, this application handles all functionality within the browser, and it is designed to be fully responsive and user-friendly.

+**Note:** Since this is a frontend application, data is not persisted when the page is refreshed, as per the project requirements.

-This project is a simple bank account management application built using React and TypeScript.
+The project is a simple bank account management application built using React and TypeScript.
 It allows users to perform basic banking operations such as **withdrawal**, **deposit**, and **transfer**.
 The application is designed to be mobile-responsive, ensuring a smooth user experience across different devices.

 ## Features